abdulrazack-dumale/Employee-Database-Management/README.md

 # project description

-This project is about employee database management that holds data of current employee and registering new employees into the system.
+This project is about employee database management that holds data of current employee and registering new employees into the system. the deployed link

 ## Features of the project